Beginners Course 2018

 Melksham & District Beekeepers Association (MBKA) has approximately 120 members and is one of five district beekeeping clubs within Wiltshire.
 The other clubs are Kennet, West Wiltshire, Salisbury, and Swindon.
 These clubs are affiliated to the British Beekeepers Association (BBKA) which is the main national body for amateur beekeepers.
 It is recommended that new beekeepers join their local club which will become an important source of support and information as well as offering a range of interesting and enjoyable social events.

 Melksham & District Beekeepers Association holds monthly meetings in Broughton Gifford Village Hall.
-The meetings usually include talks and presentations from local beekeepers and nationally known experts about all aspects of bees and beekeeping.
+Please click on this link to show map of Broughton Gifford Village and location of Village Hall http://www.bgvh.co.uk/village-hall/directions/ Meetings usually include talks and presentations from local beekeepers and nationally known experts about all aspects of bees and beekeeping.
 The meetings are usually attended by a beekeeping equipment supplier, giving you the opportunity to browse and buy seasonally relevant equipment and seek expert advice.
 The club arranges visits to various annual national beekeeping events and holds several purely social events each year, as well as an annual honey show.
 Membership of MBKA also allows you to attend any of the events and meetings held by the other clubs in Wiltshire.

 You can find out more about Melksham Beekeepers at our website: mbka.org

 The course consists of four evening sessions, as well as up to two practical sessions handling bees in the club apiary at Rowde, near Devizes, or at the apiaries of various club members.
-The apiary sessions will usually take place on a Saturday or Sunday after the theory lessons of the course, but exact dates are arranged nearer to the time according to the weather.
-The evening sessions all take place on a Thursday on the following dates: 27th April, 4th, 11th, 18th May 2017 Each evening session runs from 7.00-9.00 pm, including a break for refreshments (free).
+The apiary sessions will usually take place on a Saturday morning after the theory lessons of the course, exact dates are arranged nearer to the time according to the weather.
+The evening sessions all take place on a Tuesday on the following dates: 24th April, 1st, 08th, 15th May 2018.
+Each evening session runs from 7.00-9.00 pm, including a break for refreshments (free).

 The course costs just £40 for the 6 sessions.
 Couples can attend at a cost of £60.
 Under 18s are FREE (limited spaces).
 The fee should be received in advance at the time of booking.
 Please use the provided booking form to book your place and send it along with your cheque.
 You can also pay by BACS.
 We advise booking early as the course is always oversubscribed.

-Please feel free to phone or email the course leader if you would like any further information: Richard Rickitt 01249 714213 To email please click here and choose "Education Coordinator" in the drop-down category list.
+Please feel free to email our course leader if you would like any further information: Richard Rickitt Email please click here and choose "Education Coordinator" in the drop-down category list.

 It is recommended that you do not order or acquire bees before attending the course.
 We will be able to advise you on the best methods of obtaining bees, as well as reputable sources.
 By joining the club you will be able to put your name on the club swarm list, which means you may well be able acquire a free colony during the swarming season.